ARMmbed/uvisor/README.md

 * access to privileged memories and peripherals is prevented by the uVisor
 * has direct memory access to unprivileged peripherals
 * can register for unprivileged interrupts
+* can be made of mutually untrusted components isolated by the uVisor

 ### Memory Layout
 crypto.box code is readable and executable by unprivileged code.
 The reasons for that are: